Schizophrenia

 periods of time.

-What will happen without treatment?
+What will happen as time goes on?

 If you just hear voices, don't mind them and